DrMeepso/NodeFlow/readme.md

 ## Contributing

 If you'd like to contribute to the project, please fork the repository and submit a pull request with your changes.
-Be sure to follow the existing code style and include tests for any new functionality.

 ## TODO

 - [x] GUI